stashed/docs/docs/guides/latest/advanced-use-case/pause-backup.md

 # Pause Backup

-Stash supports pausing backup temporarily.
+Stash supports pausing backups without deleting respective `BackupConfiguration`.
 This guide will show you how to pause a scheduled backup in Stash.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

 - Install `Stash` in your cluster following the steps [here](https://appscode.com/products/stash/0.8.3/setup/install/).

 - You should be familiar with the following `Stash` concepts:
   - [BackupConfiguration](/docs/concepts/crds/backupconfiguration.md/)
   - [BackupSession](/docs/concepts/crds/backupsession.md/)